Mario Draghi: Professor and civil servant

-From 1975 to 1981, Draghi was first Professor of Economic and Financial Policy at the University of Trento, then of Macroeconomics at the University of Padua, and later of Mathematical Economics at the Ca' Foscari University of Venice.
-In 1981, he was appointed Professor of Economic and Monetary Policy at the University of Florence a position that he held until 1994.
-During this time, he also spent time as Executive Director of the World Bank in Washington, D.C..
+From 1975 to 1981, Draghi was first professor of economic and financial policy at the University of Trento, then of macroeconomics at the University of Padua, and later of mathematical economics at the Ca' Foscari University of Venice.
+In 1981, he was appointed professor of economic and monetary policy at the University of Florence a position that he held until 1994.
+During this time, he also spent time as executive director of the World Bank in Washington, D.C.
 In 1983, Draghi was also appointed a counsellor to then-Minister of Treasury Giovanni Goria.

-In 1991, Minister of Treasury Guido Carli and Bank of Italy Governor Carlo Azeglio Ciampi appointed Draghi as Director General of the Italian Treasury; Draghi held this senior position in the civil service until 2001.
+In 1991, Minister of Treasury Guido Carli and Bank of Italy Governor Carlo Azeglio Ciampi appointed Draghi as director general of the Italian Treasury; Draghi held this senior position in the civil service until 2001.
 During his time at the Treasury, he chaired the committee that revised Italian corporate and financial legislation, and drafted the law that continues to govern Italian financial markets.
 Draghi was also among the main proponents of the privatisations of many state-owned companies which occurred in the Italian economy through the 1990s.
 He also chaired the management committee of SACE, implementing a complete reformation of the group and managing the transition from the Mani Pulite corruption scandal.
 Draghi returned to chair SACE between 1998 and 2001, before the subsequent privatisation.
 During these years, he was also a board member of several Italian banks and corporations, like Eni, Institute for Industrial Reconstruction, Banca Nazionale del Lavoro and Istituto Mobiliare Italiano.

 In 2001, he left the Treasury to become a fellow of the Institute of Politics at the John F. Kennedy School of Government at Harvard University.
-Draghi was also appointed as Vice Chairman and Managing Director of Goldman Sachs International in 2002.
+Draghi was also appointed as vice chairman and managing director of Goldman Sachs International in 2002.
 He was also made a member of the firm's management committee, holding all of these roles until 2005.
 He led Goldman Sachs's European strategy and its engagements with major European corporations and governments.
 After the revelation that off-market swaps had been systematically used by the Greek Government, facilitated by Goldman Sachs, Draghi stated that he "knew nothing" about the arrangement, and "had nothing to do with it".
-During this period, Draghi also worked as a trustee at the Institute for Advanced Study in Princeton, New Jersey, and also spent time as a consultant at the Brookings Institution in Washington, D.C.
+During this period, Draghi also worked as a trustee at the Institute for Advanced Study in Princeton, New Jersey, and also spent time as an honorary trustee at the Brookings Institution in Washington, D.C.